nilx/simplest_color_balance/README.txt

 * normalize_histo uses an histogram method, more efficient and requiring less memory

-These programs read PNG image, then scale the pixel values by an affine function such that a user-defined number of pixels are scaled over the [0..255] limits.
+This program reads PNG image, then scale the pixel values by an affine function such that a user-defined number of pixels are scaled over the [0..255] limits.
 These pixels are replaced by the 0 or 255 value, and these values are written as a PNG image.